-So how does no coding, app building work?
+So how does no-code, app building work?
 It's as easy as it sounds.
 First up, you head to Builder Studio and click on ‘Uber'.
-We'll bring up all the features you need for that app (things like driver tracking and secure payments).
+We'll bring up all the core features you need for that app (things like driver tracking and secure payment options).
 But obviously yours will be different, so you can add any extra features or remove any ones you don't need.
 Simple.

-Then our network of specialist developers around the world will customize your software, so that it completely fits your idea.
+Then our network of specialist developers around the world will customize your software, so that it completely fits your business plan.

 Take your taxi business online.
 You'll get real time tracking, like Uber. and you can set dynamic pricing based on any criteria you like - from busy traffic, unsocial hours or available drivers and distance.
 You can reward loyalty and give cheaper rides to customers who invite friends.

 What your taxi app can offer your customers

 Book rides instantly: We build native Android and iOS apps, which means they work faster and your customers have a better experience.